The state of the union, according to President Biden’s worried supporters

-The answers to those questions often reflect the partisan lean of the people asked.
-But even among those who — reluctantly or enthusiastically — voted for Joe Biden over Donald Trump, there is growing worry that things are not going as they’d hoped.
-For similar reasons, party leaders are increasingly concerned about losing their House and Senate majorities in the midterm elections just eight months away.
+The answers to those questions often reflect the partisan leaning of the people asked.
+But even among those who — enthusiastically or reluctantly — voted for Joe Biden over Donald Trump, there is growing worry that things are not going as they’d hoped.
+For similar reasons, party leaders are increasingly concerned about losing their House and Senate majorities in the midterm elections that are just eight months away.

 Biden’s approval rating hit a new low this month, according to a Washington Post-ABC News poll released Sunday, with 37 percent approving of his job performance.
 The president fared better among Democrats, 77 percent of whom approved, but that support has weakened over the past year, down from 90 percent in April and 94 percent in June.

 Despite Biden’s lofty campaign promises to unite the country, many communities seem more divided than ever.
 There are fights over vaccines and masks.
-Race continues to be a wedge, everything from protests about the teaching of critical race theory to heated disagreements over what, if anything, should be done to root out bias in policing and society.
-Congress reflects the divided country that forms it, with even Democrats unable to agree on a sweeping social spending bill.
+Race continues to be a wedge — from protests about the teaching of critical race theory to heated disagreements over what, if anything, should be done to root out bias in policing and society.
+Congress reflects the divided country that elected it, with even Democrats unable to agree on a sweeping social-spending bill.

 Still, for Biden’s supporters, there are things to celebrate.
-Last year, Biden signed a $1.9 trillion coronavirus relief package and a $1.2 trillion infrastructure bill, sweeping policies that promised help for every community in America.
-While the pandemic has continued, coronavirus vaccines are widely available, millions received free rapid tests in the mail, most schools and many workplaces have reopened, and federal officials eased mask recommendations for the vast majority of the country.
-And last week Biden nominated Ketanji Brown Jackson to the Supreme Court, putting her on a path to be the first Black woman to sit on the court in history.
+Last year, Biden signed a $1.9 trillion coronavirus relief package and a $1.2 trillion infrastructure bill, sweeping legislation that promises help for every community in America.
+Although the pandemic has continued, coronavirus vaccines are widely available, millions have received free rapid tests in the mail, most schools and many workplaces have reopened, and federal officials have eased mask recommendations for the vast majority of the country.
+And last week Biden nominated Ketanji Brown Jackson to the Supreme Court, putting her on a path to be the first Black woman on the court in history.

 In the Milwaukee suburbs, Steve Doering — a 58-year-old cement truck driver and longtime Democrat — feels the division every time he chats with his friends, who he says are all “serious Republicans.”
 There are both quiet disagreements and obscenity-laced arguments.
 Many of his buddies don’t recognize that Biden won the election.
-Most aren’t vaccinated, and Doering says he’s usually the only one who regularly wears a mask.
-One friend recently gifted him a subscription to the Epoch Times, a pro-Trump publication that has circulated misinformation.
+Most aren’t vaccinated, and Doering says he’s the only one who regularly wears a mask.
+One friend recently gave him a subscription to the Epoch Times, a pro-Trump publication that has circulated misinformation.

 “I’m with Biden on the masks and vaccines, in that we should do what the science tells us to do,” Doering said, but he concedes that the meandering path out of the pandemic hasn’t done much for his side of the political argument.